derickson/metrics-rest-service/README.md

 a nodjs rest service to sit inbetween IFTTT like recipes and Elasticsearch

-# node-js-getting-started
+## This is a fork of node-js-getting-started

-A barebones Node.js app using [Express 4](http://expressjs.com/).
+This all started using the node.js tutorial from Heroku: [node-js-getting-started](https://github.com/heroku/node-js-getting-started), which is a barebones Node.js app using [Express 4](http://expressjs.com/).

-This application supports the [Getting Started with Node on Heroku](https://devcenter.heroku.com/articles/getting-started-with-nodejs) article - check it out.
+A good intro tutorial for how that all works can be found here:  [Getting Started with Node on Heroku](https://devcenter.heroku.com/articles/getting-started-with-nodejs)

 ## Running Locally